A regional leader

 Families across the nation trust Children's Hospital of Wisconsin for compassionate, comprehensive and cutting edge fetal care at the Fetal Concerns Center of Wisconsin for their children before birth.
 The staff in our our state-of-the-art, Neonatal Intensive Care Units (NICUs) in Milwaukee and Neenah care for infants with a variety of diagnosis ranging from prematurity to complex medical and surgical problems.

-Parents magazine ranked preemie and newborn care at Children's Hospital of Wisconsin in Milwaukee #1 in the nation in its 2013 Best Children's Hospitals survey.
-Our program also was named among the nation's best in the U.S. News & World Report 2013-14 Best Children's Hospitals report.
+Parents magazine ranked preemie care at Children's #1 in the nation in its 2013 Best Children's Hospitals survey.
+Our program also was named among the nation's best in U.S. News & World Report's 2014-15 Best Children's Hospitals report.

 Top-level newborn care in two locations

-Children's Hospital of Wisconsin offers state-of-the-art Neonatal Intensive Care Units (NICUs) in two locations:
+Children's offers state-of-the-art Neonatal Intensive Care Units (NICUs) in two locations:

-- In Neenah, Wis., our 22-bed NICU provides critical care to premature and sick infants in Northeast Wisconsin.
+- In Neenah, Wis., our Level III, 22-bed NICU provides critical care to premature and sick infants in northeast Wisconsin.